Dear Fellow Lefties: Know Who the Real Enemy Is

 Like many of you, I spent most of Saturday shaking and grieving.
 For those involved with movement work, who have watched motorists menace and even strike protesters in the past, these events were not wholly surprising, but one doesn’t need to be surprised by a blow to be injured by it.
 The violence of white supremacy is always with us, but this weekend, those who would kill us if they could sought to show us that they can.
 They created a spectacle of hatred and violence to make themselves known and felt.
 And I know the next time a march veers off a sidewalk in my city, the image of those brave people, being thrown through the air, after being struck by a murderer’s vehicle, will be very much with us.

-Everyone’s searching for something to do in this moment — links to share, a protest to attend, support to offer — and all of that work is very important, but as we carry out these very basic acts of solidarity, I would argue that a much larger task awaits — one that has long been ignored by most.
+Everyone’s searching for something to do in this moment—links to share, a protest to attend, support to offer—and all of that work is very important, but as we carry out these very basic acts of solidarity, I would argue that a much larger task awaits—one that has long been ignored by most.

 We have to get our shit together.